GiancaGIS/ArcGISServerRestExplorer/README.md

 - Leaflet assets are currently loaded from CDN in the embedded map view.
 - XLSX export uses a lightweight built-in writer and does not require `openpyxl`.
 - JSON writes are atomic and corrupt local JSON files are backed up before being replaced.

+## Disclaimer

+The software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.